 Hello!
-This page is to provide a little background on me personally.
+This page is to provide a little background on me personally and professionally.

 I started making websites when I was 17, my freshman year in college.
 I probably spent more time making websites for fun than going to class.
 That was 1998, and a lot has changed in web technology since then.
 What hasn’t changed are the basic principles of good design and the value of craftsmanship.